-Daler-Rowney Murano Textured Fine Art Paper differs from its Canford line in that it has more tooth.
-It’s a 98lb paper and comes in 35 colors, including a soft white (white is not available.)
+Daler-Rowney Murano Textured Fine Art Paper is a 98lb paper and comes in 35 colors, including a soft white (white is not available.)
 It’s available only in 19×25 inch sheets, but may be worth a try if you’re feeling adventurous!

 If you also like more crafty forms of art, this paper will serve you well in that area, as well.

 Strathmore 400 Series Toned Paper comes in only two colors—a light tan and a light gray.
 At 80 pounds, it is a little lighter weight than most of the papers on this list.